TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 ### 3.2 C4 Model - Level 3: Component

 This Component diagram zooms into the "Users Service" container to show its internal components.
-It illustrates a clean, layered architecture, separating API concerns (Controller), business logic (Service), and data access (Repository) to improve maintainability.
+It illustrates a clean, layered architecture, separating API concerns (Controller), business logic (Service), and data access (Repository) to improve maintainability (NFR-09).

 **Figure 5: C4 Component Diagram for the Users Service.**
 ![C4 Component Diagram for the Users Service](./diagrams/c4-level-3-users-service-components.png)

 ### 3.3 C4 Model - Level 4: Code

 To provide the deepest level of detail, this class diagram zooms into the "User Service" component.
-It shows the key classes and interfaces that would be used in the implementation, demonstrating the application of the Dependency Inversion Principle where the high-level `UserService` depends on an `IUserRepository` interface, not a concrete implementation.
+It shows the key classes and interfaces for the implementation, demonstrating the application of the Dependency Inversion Principle.
+The high-level `UserService` class depends on an `IUserRepository` interface, not a concrete `PostgresUserRepository` implementation, which allows for easier testing and future flexibility.

 **Figure 6: C4 Class Diagram for the User Service Component.**
 ![C4 Class Diagram for the User Service Component](./diagrams/c4-level-4-user-service-classes.png)

 ### 3.4 Data Design

-The data model for the CMS is designed to support the multi-tenancy strategy outlined in ADR-006.
-All tenant-specific entities include a `tenant_id` foreign key to ensure strict data isolation at the database level.
+The data model is the blueprint for the system's persistence layer.
+The Entity-Relationship Diagram (ERD) below is designed for our chosen PostgreSQL database (ADR-007) and is foundational to our multi-tenancy strategy (ADR-006).
+The presence of a non-nullable `tenant_id` foreign key on critical tables like `users` and `complaints` is the cornerstone of our data isolation approach (NFR-03).

 **Figure 7: Data Model (ERD) for the CMS.**
 ![Data Model ERD for the CMS](./diagrams/data-model-erd.png)